-There is a predominantly Central European fauna in Austria with species that include deer, stag, rabbit, pheasant, fox, badger, marten and partridge.
-Native to the alpine regions are the chamois, groundhog, eagle and mountain jackdaw.
-Characteristic of the Pannonian fauna is the vast bird population in the reed beds of the Neusiedler See such as heron, spoonbill, scooper, wild goose and many more.
+Native to the Alpine regions are the chamois, groundhog, eagle and mountain jackdaw.
+Characteristic of the Pannonian fauna is the vast bird population in the reed beds of Lake Neusiedl (heron, spoonbill, scooper, wild goose and many more).

-In recent years, Austria has become home again to a small bear population, which can mainly be found in the heavily wooded southern and central mountainous regions.
+In recent years, Austria is home again to a small bear population, which can mainly be found in the heavily wooded southern and central mountain regions.

 Characteristic are the deciduous forest (oak, beech) and the mixed forest (beech, fir) and in the higher altitude regions fir, larch and pine.

-Austria's national parks that stretch across 3 percent of the country document the diversity of the landscape with its in part unique natural landscapes, such as the rain and virgin forests.
+, which stretch across 3 percent of the country, document the diversity of the landscape with its unique natural landscapes, such as the rain and virgin forests.